shivendra33/Voice-Assistant-/README.md

 # Voice-Assistant-
-A Python-based AI voice assistant with CustomTkinter GUI, speech recognition, and memory features.
+A Python-based voice assistant with CustomTkinter GUI, speech recognition, and memory features.

-🤖 ASUS – Your AI Voice Assistant
+🤖 ASUS – Your Personal Voice Assistant

 ASUS is a desktop AI voice assistant built using Python.
 It combines speech recognition, text-to-speech, and a modern GUI (CustomTkinter) to provide a smart assistant experience.